Chevrolet: History

+Establishment

 On November 8, 1911, the Chevrolet Motor Car Company was incorporated.
 It was founded by Swiss race car driver and automotive engineer Louis Chevrolet with his brother Arthur Chevrolet, William C. Durant and investment partners William Little (maker of the Little automobile), former Buick owner James H. Whiting, Edwin R. Campbell (son-in-law of Durant) and in 1912 R. S. McLaughlin CEO of General Motors in Canada.
 Former Buick officers were also employed, including Curtis R. Hatheway as secretary.